odoo/odoo/doc/howtos/rdtraining/sprinkles.rst

 Odoo provides several ways to provide a default order.
 The most common way to do it is to define the ``_order`` attribute directly on the model.
 This way, the retrieved records will follow a deterministic order which will be consistent in all views, but also when records are searched programmatically.
-Indeed, by default there is no order specified, therefore the records will be retrieved in a non-deterministic order depending on PostgreSQL.
+By default there is no order specified, therefore the records will be retrieved in a non-deterministic order depending on PostgreSQL.

 The ``_order`` attribute takes a string containing a list of fields which will be used for sorting.